Methodology

 - Methodology match — Same evaluation setup (prompting, scoring, tools)? (hybrid: deterministic when metadata available, LLM consensus when not)

 Pairs are assigned Gold (all three match), Silver (uncertain on one), or Bronze (explicitly different methodology) tiers.
 Excluded pairs (different model or benchmark) are discarded.
+Outlier pairs — where the gap exceeds 3 standard deviations from the benchmark mean — are flagged separately to prevent data-entry errors from skewing results.

 Known Limitations